Mortgages for the self-employed

 Today, the role of a good mortgage advice firm in assisting the self-employed to find the right lender for their needs and circumstances has become much more important.
 A competent mortgage advisor will understand the many ways profits can be utilised and match the business owner’s profile to the right lender.

-Examples of Recent Mortgage Applications for the Self Employed
+Examples of Recent Mortgage Applications for Business Owners

 As each set of circumstances are unique, here are some recent examples of self-employed clients VA Mortgages has helped to achieve their desired mortgage.